Personal Injury Glossary with Definitions

 Uninsured (UM)/Underinsured motorist (UIM).
 These are both a status and a type of insurance.
 As a status, a person without insurance is an uninsured motorist.
 A person without enough insurance coverage is underinsured.

-As insurance uninsured/underinsured motorist coverage is a type of insurance you buy to cover yourself in case the responsible party has little or no insurance.
-This is good insurance coverage to have.
+Uninsured/underinsured motorist coverage is a type of insurance you buy to cover yourself in case the responsible party has little or no insurance.
+This is essential insurance coverage to have.

 UM/UIM Claims

-Consider making a claim under your won UM/UIM insurance policy when the at fault driver is uninsured or underinsured.
+Consider making a claim under your own UM/UIM insurance policy when the at-fault driver is uninsured or underinsured.
 Don’t hold back and worry about claiming against your own company.
 You bought the UIM insurance so you would have insurance protection for this exact situation.
-Since they are your own company, expect that they will treat you well.
-If they don’t, talk to a lawyer about the UM/UIM claim and an additional insurance bad faith or IFCA claim you could have if your insurance company treats you unfairly.
+Since they are your own company, expect they will treat you well.
+If they don’t, talk to experienced lawyers about the UM/UIM claim and an additional insurance bad faith or IFCA claim you could have if your insurance company treats you unfairly.

 Wage Loss